 We called these courses Dark Angels because they're based on the ideas about writing and language at work put forward by John Simmons in his book of the same name.
 John says: 'Let us explore our potential through words, words that soar off the page, fly out of the screen, into the imaginations of others.
 Let us live up to our abilities as dark angels.'
 Dark Angels, How Writing Releases Creativity At Work (Cyan £9.99)

 Jamie Jauncey has written for businesses for longer than he cares to remember.
 Today he works with groups and organisations of all kinds on the power of language and stories to transform the way we see the world and our place in it.
-A founder member of 26 in Scotland, Jamie has published five novels – two of them shortlisted for the Royal Mail Scottish Children's Book of the Year Award – and is also a musician.
-His most recent book, co-written with John Simmons, is Room121: a masterclass in writing and communication in business.
-A former chairman of the Society of Authors in Scotland and member of the Scottish Arts Council's Literature Committee, today he is a director of the Edinburgh International Book Festival, the world's largest literary festival. www.jauncey.co.uk
+A founder member of 26 in Scotland, Jamie has published five novels – two of them shortlisted for the Royal Mail Scottish Children's Book of the Year Award – and has co-written with John Simmons Room121: a masterclass in writing and communication in business.
+A former chairman of the Society of Authors in Scotland and member of the Scottish Arts Council's Literature Committee, he was for many years a director of the Edinburgh International Book Festival, the world's largest literary festival.
+He is also a musician and with his wife Sarah, a counsellor, runs personal development courses. www.jauncey.co.uk

 In 2016 Dark Angels is growing beyond its three founders.
 We are delighted to welcome new Associate Partners who will spread the Dark Angels experience more widely.
 They are all highly regarded writers and trainers who will add new dimensions to Dark Angels.
 Their biographies will appear on these pages in the coming weeks.
 They are:

 Neil Baker, Sussex